Kamal-Singh22/Word-Break/README.md

 If dp[j] is true and s[j:i] exists in wordDict, then dp[i] = true.
 Return dp[s.length()] as the final result.
 Time Complexity: O(n^2), where n is the length of s.
-Space Complexity: O(n), due to the dp array.
+Space Complexity: O(n), due to the dp array...